Chat with us, powered by LiveChat

 Inside this raw and honest conversation are powerful lessons: service does not end when the uniform comes off; some people hide pain better than they heal pain; and you can do anything when you refuse to quit, ask for help, mentor others, and find another way forward.

-Available on Spotify and Apple Podcasts.
+Where Opportunity Leads The Way is available now on Apple Podcasts.
+New Spotify branding is coming soon.
 Share this episode with someone who serves others, works with families, supports veterans, or needs to remember that purpose can still rise after pain.

 Four Veterans • Four Generations • One Call to Serve